-- 2. In the Contact Detail window, choose from one of three ways to add a new contact to your database: - Choose Contact
+2. Choose Contacts New Contact in the Contact Detail window to add a new contact to your database.

-New Contact.

-- Click the New Contact icon on the toolbar.

-- Press Insert (on the keyboard).

-Initiating any of the preceding commands results in a blank contact record.
-You're now ready to enter the new contact's information.
+Alternatively, you can click the New Contact icon on the toolbar or press Insert (on the keyboard).
+In any event, initiating any of the preceding commands results in a blank contact record; you're now ready to enter the new contact's information.